Students cooking. Wilderness and Adventure Therapy for Young Adults. Pure Life in Costa Rica.

 Pure-Life fav icon - Wilderness Adventure Therapy in Costa Rica

 The transition into adulthood is not an easy one, especially for young adults who face challenges such as depression, anxiety, family conflict, or trauma issues.
 While it is normal to face hurdles on the road to independence, sometimes young adults can get stranded on this road.
-This has lead to more and more young adults living at home, when the natural progression would be to strive for more independence.
+This has led to more and more young adults living at home when the natural progression would be to strive for more independence.

 • Difficulty waking up on time for engagements (i.e. school, work, appointments)